O-Deka-K/MagazinePatcher/README.md

 - Added options to reset cache to basic or XL starting cache, or to delete it entirely.
 - Added OldMagazinePatcherDisabler.
 This disables the original version of MagazinePatcher if you have it enabled.

+### [0.3.1] - 2024-09-14 - Credits Update
+- Added credit to APintOfGravy

 ## Credits
 devyndamonster - For creating this mod and sharing it on GitHub

+APintOfGravy - For the OldTweakerDisabler code, which the OldMagazinePatcherDisabler is based on, and for the techinique of impersonating the old MagazinePatcher so that TNHTweaker doesn't have a tantrum.

 42nfl19 - For donating the XL starting cache